cforte7/Random-Event-Analysis/README.md

   [General information about Dota 2 can be found here.](https://en.wikipedia.org/wiki/Dota_2)

-  First we will walk through the application of a Monte Carlo experiment in order to generate data within the game, followed by the processing of this data.
-After, we will discuss the methods of the statistical tests utilized and end with our finalized results and conclusions.

 ## Data Collection and Structure
-  The first step of this experiment is to collect a large number of trials of one type of event in Dota 2, constituting a form of [Monte Carlo experiment](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-Without diving too far into the details of the game, in our experiment we are observing the repeated attack by one player who has a stated 15% chance to deal bonus damage in order to compare the frequency of the attack bonus triggering (event sucess) to a true random event with sucess of 15%.
-While only one specific type of interaction is being tested, we can reasonably assume this random event generation mechanic extends beyond this specific instance.
+  The first step of this experiment is to collect a large number of trials of one type of event in Dota 2.
+Without diving too far into the details of the game, in our experiment we are observing the repeated attack by one player who has a stated 15% chance to deal bonus damage on each attack.
+We then compare the frequency of the attack bonus triggering (event sucess) to a true random event with probability of sucess of 15%.

   The events of the controlled in-game environment can be exported as a [log file](test.txt), automatically generating one entry for each event.
 Below is a sample: